-There are five lines of Citibank rewards credit cards, and they offer perks ranging from Starbucks gift cards to round-trip flights and hotels stays to a 2% rebate toward the purchase of your next car.
+There are five types of rewards credit cards from Citibank, a finder.com advertising partner.
+They offer perks such as cash back, round-trip flights and statement credits toward Costco purchases.
 Finding the right program to match your lifestyle will help you rack up points and earn the rewards you want.

-This program lets you earn points on everyday spending and is redeemable for a large catalog of rewards, starting at as low as 1,000 points.
-Points can be exchanged for travel offers, merchandise and gift cards — and with four ThankYou card options, there’s bound to be one for you.
+- Citi ThankYou rewards This program lets you earn points on everyday spending and is redeemable for a large catalog of rewards, from travel rewards and gift cards to cash and mortgage payments.
+With five ThankYou card options, you’re likely to find a fit here.

 How to compare rewards programs

-While it may seem like all rewards cards offer the same benefits, there are other important factors to consider before making your decision.
-Perks come at a price, and it is important to assess whether that price is worth it.
-To make this decision, it can be helpful to focus on the following points:
+While it may seem like all Citibank rewards cards offer the same benefits, there are other important factors to consider before making your decision.
+Try focusing on the following points:

 - How points are earned.
-Take a look at what types of actions can earn you points and assess whether they match your lifestyle.
-Can you earn points by paying bills?
-Do you receive a higher point per dollar rate with a linked account?
-When comparing rewards programs, these types of questions are a good place to start.
+Take a look at what types of purchases can earn you points and assess whether or not they match your lifestyle.

-- What is the annual fee?
-If you are not spending or earning points, you should ask yourself whether the annual fee is worth it.
-You do not want fees to overshadow rewards.
+- What’s the annual fee?
+If you’re not spending or earning points, ask yourself if the annual fee is worth it.
+You don’t want fees to overshadow rewards.

-- Gift cards.
-You can redeem points for gift cards at a wide range of stores like Starbucks, Banana Republic, and Bed Bath and Beyond.
+- Redeem points for gift cards.
+You can do this at a wide range of stores such as Starbucks, Banana Republic and Bed Bath & Beyond.

 Frequently asked questions